 Stick yogurt cups in the freezer over the weekend and drop them in school lunch boxes each morning.
 They will keep the lunch cool and thaw by lunch time.

-Make sure to spritz lemon on freshly cut fruit and avocado to avoid browning and becoming unappetizing for kids.
+Make sure to spritz lemon on freshly cut fruit and avocado to prevent them from browning and looking unappetizing for your kiddos.

 Nuts are a great source of protein.
 If allowed at your school, add them into the mix (see trail mix recipe above) to ensure your child is getting all the nutrients!

-With endless possibilities, all you need is a little school meal planning and a little help (from your kiddos) to make real food into fast, fun, and nutritious lunches.
+With endless possibilities, all you need is a little school meal planning and a little help (from your kiddos) to make fast, fun, and nutritious lunches.
 Hopefully these kid-approved lunch ideas will inspire you and your family this school year!

 It’s gardening season!
 Gardening offers a variety of benefits such as moderate exercise, added exposure to Vitamin D, and elevates overall mental and physical health.
 In addition, gardeners are more likely to consume the fruits and vegetables they produce, adopting sustainable food practices and contributing to their local food system.
 Learn the ins and outs about growing different types of vegetables, California native plants, and fruits through these great resources provided below.
 From beginner to pro, these gardening tips will ensure a bountiful 2019 for all.